cugos/cugos.github.com/meetings/_posts/2015-01-21-cugos_monthly.markdown

 - **[JulieGoldberg](https://github.com/JulieGoldberg)** - Julie will give the talk she is prepping for Foss4G-NA.
 [Caching is Your Friend - Creating Tons of Maps on the Fly and Auto-Updating Some](https://2015.foss4g-na.org/session/caching-your-friend-creating-tons-maps-fly-and-auto-updating-some)

+- **[@hallahan] will be talking about OpenStreetMap integration into OpenDataKit.
+He is working on creating an Android application that allows the user to tag OpenStreetMap features to ODK survey submissions.
+This integration is being done as a plugin to ODK Collect and uses the Mapbox Android SDK.

 - **[you!](http://github.com/cugos/cugos.github.com)** - we encourage anybody and everybody to participate and speak about geo-related projects they're working on or interested in.

 ##NOTES: